Graviti-AI/datasets/README.md

 ## Q&A

 **Can I use these datasets for my project?**</br>
 Sure!
 You're totally free to do so.
-You may check each license further on the dataset link.
-Refer to [TensorBay Python SDK](https://github.com/Graviti-AI/tensorbay-python-sdk#tensorbay-python-sdk) to read datasets via SDK.
+You may check detailed license info further on each [dataset](https://gas.graviti.com/open-datasets) page.

 **Can I add a dataset here?**</br>
 Send us a pull request and we'll discuss.